shariqshah/symmetry/README.md

 - ## TODO

-	- Add camera fbo params into camera struct so they can be saved and loaded into file
+	- Implement sound/listener loading from scene file
 	- Finish loading scene from file
 	- Update makefiles to be able to compile the code in it's current state
 	- Find a solution for the asset import/export situation by either updating the blender exporter or adding assimp as dependancy